Skip to content

 Invalidating Cache

 When using cache-first approaches to improve performance, data inconsistency becomes your major problem.
-That occurs because you can mutate data in the server and others also can too.
+That occurs because you can mutate data on the server and so can others.
 It becomes impossible to really know what the current state of the data is in real time without communicating with the server.

 WARNING